getgnulinux/getgnulinux/README.md

     $ make localesgen

-To enable translations on the website, one must first use `gettext` to generate a `.pot` file, or template, which contains all the translatable strings of the website:

-    $ make pot

-When a translatable text on the website is changed, you'll need to regenerate the PO template file:

-    $ make rmpot
-    $ make pot

-The `locale/getgnulinux/` directory contains PO files (these contain the translations).
+The `locale/getgnulinux/` directory contains the PO files (these contain the translations).
 You need to compile these PO files to enable the translations on the website:

     $ make mo